(Photo courtesy of Glenn Nutley)

 Looking back on an extremely hard season, where she was and now where she is at, Madeline reflects on the amazing fact that the God of the universe attends to our prayers and takes them into consideration.
 It’s the truth that continues to bring her to her knees.

 “It’s just amazing to know how He’s uniquely acquainted with us,” she marvels.
 “I think of those few years and my goodness they were so hard.
 And If I haven’t went through that, I wouldn’t have a story to tell now.
-What I went through actually benefited my call because, though ‘I Can Only Imagine,’ it’s opened up all these doors for speaking.”
+What I went through actually benefited my calling because, though ‘I Can Only Imagine,’ it’s opened up all these doors for speaking.”

 She adds, “It’s literally like God, the whole time, was cementing these building blocks together; now I’m standing on top of them.
 It’s so stinking crazy but God is so good and so faithful.”